gluestack/gluestack-ui-flutter/README.md

 )
 ```

 All Gluestack widgets support dark theme.
-Package detects the current theme from Flutter's inbuilt `Theme.of(context).brightness`.
-Hence, you can manage the theme mode from MaterialApp itself using the state management of your choice.
+Package detects the current theme from Gluestack's inbuilt `GSTheme.of(context).brightness`.
+Hence, you can manage the theme mode from GSApp itself using the state management of your choice.

 ## Customize tokens via token config